chirpc/Portfolio/README.md

 Additional questions of interest:

-1. What the current take-up for financial products is across different dimensions, i.e location, age, gender etc:
+1. What is the current take-up for financial products across different dimensions, i.e location, age, gender etc:
 2. What variables appear the most correlated with the take-up?
 3. What is the most common/important use for financial products?
-4. There is adoption most prevelant (region)?
+4. Where is adoption most prevelant (region)?
-4. The average distance between a financial access points?
+4. The nearest distance to financial access points?
 5. The number of financial access points within a specified radius?